sncis/newsdMe/README.md

 * having Node v14.x installed on your machine
 * you have a latest verstion of yarn/npm installed on your system.
 (I recommend to use yarn)

 ## Running NewsdMe localy
 To runn NewsdMe follow these steps:

 (all commands are for Linux/macOs, for Windows please look up the corresponding commands by yourself)

 ## Environement configurations

-### Disabling https
+### Disabling HTTPS
 HTTPS ins enabled by default.
-To disable HTTPS disable go to the .env.development.local file in the root directory of the project and disable the following three lines.
+To disable HTTPS disable go to the `.env.development.local` file in the root directory of the project and disable the following three lines.
 ```
 HTTPS=true
-SSL_CRT_FILE=/path/to/certificate/file/
-SSL_KEY_FILE=/to/yout/certificate/key/file
+SSL_CRT_FILE=*/path/to/certificate/file/*
+SSL_KEY_FILE=*/to/yout/certificate/key/file*
 ```

-...go to your static.json file in your root directory and set https-only to false:
+...go to your `static.json` file in your root directory and set https-only to false:

 ```
  "https-only": false,
 ```

-### Enabling https (enabled by default)
+### Enabling HTTPS (enabled by default)
 To use HTTPS locally you need a self-signed SSL-sertificate for development purposes.
 If you dont have already a self-signed certificate you can easly create one with [mkCert](https://github.com/FiloSottile/mkcert).

-Once having a certificate replace the SSL_CERT_FILE and SSL_CERT_KEY variables in the env.development.local with the path to your certifcate.
+Once having a certificate replace the SSL_CERT_FILE and SSL_CERT_KEY variables in the `env.development.local` with the path to your certifcate.

-To only allow HTTPS connection go to your static.json file in the root directory and set https-only to true:
+To only allow HTTPS connection go to your `static.json` file in the root directory and set https-only to true:

 ```
  "https-only": true,
 ```

 ### Using your onwn newscratcher API Key
-To fetch articles from newscratcher you need to generate a Api Key and place it in the .env.development.local file.
+To fetch articles from newscratcher you need to generate a Api Key and place it in the `.env.development.local` file.

 ```
 REACT_APP_NEWSCRATCHER_API_KEY=<YOUR_API_KEY>
 ```

 ## Running the app

 ### Installing dependencies

 From the root directory, run :

 ```
-yarn install
+$ yarn install
 ```

 ### Starting NewsdMe

 To start the app run:
 ```
-yarn start
+$ yarn start
 ```
+After starting the App you can open the app in the broser under [https://localhost:3000/] for secure apps or [http://localhost:3000/]

 ### Testing NewsdMe

 To test the app run:
 ```
-yarn test
+$ yarn test
 ```

 ## Security Implementation
 To secure a Webapp certain security measurements can be taken.
 Not all of the possible measurements are listed here but the following list will give an overview of implemented security features for common webapp vulerabilities.

 ### List of implemented security features